Christy Moore: Banned song

 "They Never Came Home" was a song about the Stardust fire of 1981 in which 48 people died.
 The song was released on the Ordinary Man album and on the B-side of a single in 1985.
 The song achieved notoriety when Moore was taken to court over claims in the song that were alleged to be prejudicial to an ongoing court case which was determining compensation.
 As an example, the song claimed that "hundreds of children were injured and maimed, and all just because the fire exits were chained".
 Mr Justice Murphy ordered the Ordinary Man album to be withdrawn from the shops, and costs were awarded against Moore.
 "Another Song Is Born" was recorded for the album's re-release, and "They Never Came Home" later appeared in his box set and on the album Where I Come From.

 In 2024, the jury at the Stardust tribunal found that at the time of the fire, one exit was locked and blocked from the outside by a parked van; another exit was unlocked but had chains across the panic bar which gave the impression that it was locked to those inside; another exit was partially blocked by a portable stage; and one exit had been locked, but was unlocked by a bouncer who then wedged the door open with a doormat, after the fire alarm went off.
 The doormat became dislodged and the doors closed, and had to be forced open from the inside.

-Musical style

-Moore's solo style includes driving rhythms on six-string acoustic guitar and bodhrán as well as slower ballads.

-Family

-Moore's brother Barry, whose stage name is Luka Bloom, is also a singer-songwriter.
-His nephew, Conor Byrne, is also a traditional flautist and tin whistle player.
-Christy appeared on his Wind Dancer album.